THE NEW HAMPSHIRE SPAY/NEUTER PROGRAM: Lessons From The First 10 Years

 In our program, participating veterinarians are paid eighty percent of their usual and customary fee for all services they provide through the program, as long as the resulting charge is below the annual fee caps set by the State Veterinarian.
 To set the caps, each participating veterinary hospital submits a fee schedule every year and the statewide average becomes the cap.
 The fee structure was designed this way so that we could take into account the variation in costs that veterinary hospitals in different parts of the state had to pay for expenses such as labor and rent.
 Now it seems to be a needless administrative expense and an extra burden for participating veterinarians.
 While a wide variation of veterinary expenses may make a design like this necessary in a large state, a small state or county would probably be better served by a single fee structure such as the one used in the Maddies’ Fund program.

 I wish I could say that we knew all along how successful our program would be.
-It didn’t happen that way, perhaps because so many other things we tried had not worked out as well as we had hoped, perhaps because so many animals had been put to death in our shelters for so long.
+It didn’t happen that way, perhaps because so many other things we tried had not worked out as well as we had hoped.
 I can’t say, either, that we decided to try to get funding for a targeted low-income program because we thought the veterinary community would support us.
 We hoped so, but that wasn’t the main reason.
-We were interested only in saving lives and would have worked to get this program started even if the vets hadn’t been behind us.
+We were interested only in increasing adoptions and would have worked to get this program started even if the vets hadn’t been behind us.

 And I can’t say that we wanted to have the program because it would save tax dollars.
 It just worked out that way.